G-Node/nixpy/docs/source/install.rst

 .. _NIX: https://github.com/G-Node/nix
 .. _h5py: http://www.h5py.org/

 Installation instructions
 =========================

-The latest stable release of NIXPy is available on PyPi as `nixio`_.
+The latest release of NIXPy is available on PyPi as `nixio`_.
 Therefore, the simplest way to install NIXPy is to use pip::

-    pip install nixio
+    pip install nixio --pre

 .. _nixio: https://pypi.python.org/pypi/nixio/